 “We’ve developed a very effective protection strategy for these narrow bandgap semiconductors, stabilizing them during photoreactions, which requires more than the traditional protective design.”

 Scientists created a 3-nanometer-thick coating using titanium oxide to encapsulate the photoabsorber constantly.
-There are metal nanoparticles on the top of the coating that serves as co-catalysts.
+There are metal nanoparticles on the top of the coating that serve as co-catalysts.

 The structure allows the photocatalyst to perform different reactions at the cocatalyst site and bare coating surface concurrently.
 The system is designed to scale up readily.
 It has achieved a record-high energy-conversion efficiency of 1.7% with narrow-bandgap semiconductors while remaining stable for more than 150 hours, a much longer period than other systems of similar materials.